Which spelling is correct? The answer is not simple.

 Click on this thumbnail to view this historic document.
 We thank Woodward Stanley Hanson, great grandson of W. Stanley, for this submission.

-At the bottom of the letter a hand written question asks what the name “Miami” means, as “Mayaca” is believed to have the same meaning.
+At the bottom of the letter a hand written question asks what the name “Miami” means, as “Mayaca” is conjectured by some to have the same meaning.
 The “Mayaimi” Tribe lived near Lake Okeechobee, named from the Hitchiti words oki (water) and chubi (big).
-The oldest known name for Lake Okeechobee was, “Mayaimi”, also meaning “big water”.
-This was reported by Hernando de Escalante Fontaneda in the 16th century.
+The oldest known name for Lake Okeechobee was “Mayaimi,” (also meaning big water) as reported by Hernando de Escalante Fontaneda in the 16th century.